 In other words: even if you only have a handful of followers on Pinterest, your pins still have the chance to go viral – if you get the Pinterest SEO right.

 11. Promoted Pins give you additional „free“ impressions

 Promoted pins perform as well or sometimes even better than „normal“ pins.
 Plus advertisers see that their earned impressions (free, no advertising) saw an increase of 20% from their paid campaigns.

 Pins can have a long life.
 The same goes for promoted pins – even after a paid campaign ends.

-There is a lot to know about Pinterest.
+There are many interesting facts to know about Pinterest.
 And a huge potential for marketing on the platform that still seems unlocked by many marketers.
-The above Pinterest statistics give you some great arguments to learn marketing on Pinterest and start it today!
+The above Pinterest statistics give you some great arguments to learn marketing on Pinterest and start pinning today!